coderanger/coderanger.net/content/posts/how-i-write-cookbooks.md

 # The Broad Strokes (*tl;dr*)

-I write my projects as Ruby gems, using [Halite](https://github.com/poise/halite) to convert to cookbooks for testing and on release.
+I write my projects as Ruby gems, using [Halite](https://github.com/poise/halite) to convert to cookbooks for testing and release.
 My gem code is mostly divided into resources (and their providers), mixins, and inversion providers.
 I test locally using ChefSpec with a lot of custom helpers to allow for things like testing in-line blocks of recipe code, and with Test Kitchen on top of Docker